 Driving home on Joe Cocker Road east out of Pocahontas, I thought how the sort of people at Mrs. Watkins’ plant swap may not run out and buy the latest variety of zinnia or order dahlias the size of dinner plates online, but they are the grass-roots gardeners of our culture; these are the people who tend for the plants that thrive year after year, generation after generation with a modicum of care, the types of plants your granny grew, the kind you read about in Welty, Douglas and O’Connor.
 These people tend and pass along the gentle flame that inspires us to care for growing things, which is an act of devotion older than Ur.
 As for my scraggly little aloe, I will care for it and think of Flora.

 This is a good way to dress up sweet potatoes for the holiday table, but it’s simple enough for less formal occasions as well.
-You can use another sort of crumbly white cheese like ricotta or queso fresco, but I like the salty feta, and you can use walnuts instead of pecans; black walnuts are particularly good.
+You can use another sort of crumbly white cheese like ricotta or queso fresco, but I like the salty feta, and you can use walnuts.
+Black walnuts are particularly good.

 Bake potatoes by coating with vegetable oil and placing in a very hot oven for about an hour; bake an extra potato so you’ll have enough of the potato mixture to slightly over-stuff.
 Cool potatoes, slit and scoop out the pulp, mix with butter and brown sugar, honey or molasses to taste and about a tablespoon each of feta and chopped nuts per potato depending on the size of the spuds.
 You can add raisins, but that’s gilding the lily in my book.
 Stuff potato shells, top with more cheese and bake in a hot oven until cheese is browned.
 Top with more pecans before serving.